Electric-Coin-Company/zcash-docs/source/rtd_pages/zcashd.md

 # Zcash Full Node and CLI

 Zcashd & Zcash-cli allow you to run a full node and interact with it via a command-line interface.
-The zcashd full node downloads a copy of the Zcash blockchain,  enforces rules of the Zcash network, and can execute all functionalities.
-The zcash-cli allows interactions with the node (i.e. tell it to send a transaction).

 ![](./images/zcashd_and_zcashcli.png)

-Zcashd & Zcash-cli are maintained by Electric Coin Company (the founding team for Zcash).
+Zcashd (left) full node downloads a copy of the Zcash blockchain,  enforces rules of the Zcash network, and can execute all functionalities.
+Zcash-cli (right) allows interactions with the node (i.e. tell it to send a transaction).
+Zcashd & Zcash-cli are maintained by Electric Coin Company, the founding team of Zcash.

 ## Install